Film Spoilers and

 The Tanker Truck Was Filled With Sand As A Diversion - To Allow the Band of Survivors to Escape to the Coast; The Film's Narrator Was the Feral Kid

-In the lawless wasteland of the post-apocalyptic terrain in this action-thriller sequel, former cop road warrior Mad Max Rockatanksy (Mel Gibson) assisted a small band of decent-living survivors to defend a remote oil refinery under siege.
+Max assisted a small band of decent-living survivors to defend a remote oil refinery under siege from evil barbarian warriors.
 Their petrol was a very precious commodity.
-The attacks were coming from a nomadic terrorizing, marauding horde led by warlord 'Humungus' (Kjell Nilsson) wearing a mask to cover his disfigured face, and his maniacal mohawk-wearing chief enforcer Wez (Vernon Wells).
+Attacks were coming from a nomadic terrorizing, marauding horde led by warlord 'Humungus' (Kjell Nilsson) wearing a mask to cover his disfigured face, and his maniacal mohawk-wearing chief enforcer Wez (Vernon Wells).

 In the film's exhilarating chase finale, it was revealed that the Mack tanker truck allegedly filled with refined petroleum fuel ("precious juice") that was driven by Max in a breakout drive toward the coast had been a decoy as a diversionary tactic.
-Unbeknownst to him, his fuel tanker was filled with sand -- the gasoline was in large drums stored in a school bus back at the fuel compound, allowing the small band of settlers to escape to the coast.
+Unbeknownst to him, his fuel tanker was filled with sand.
+When Max lost control of the Mack tanker truck and it crashed and rolled onto its side, it began leaking its cargo - sand.
+(Max held out his hand to catch some of the sand.)

-In the epilogue, the helicopter/autogyro pilot Gyro Captain (Bruce Spence) went North with the settlers as their new leader, and the Feral Kid (Emil Minty) (the Narrator) with a bladed boomerang eventually became the chief of the Great Northern Tribe, when Gyro Captain died.
-And regarding the Road Warrior: "He lives now, only in my memories."
+The epilogue was conveyed by the same voice-over from the film's opening (from the Feral Kid).
+The helicopter/autogyro pilot Gyro Captain (Bruce Spence) went North with the settlers as their new leader, and the Feral Kid (Emil Minty) (the Narrator, voice by Harold Baigent) with a bladed boomerang eventually became the Chief of the Great Northern Tribe, when Gyro Captain died:

 Robot Monster (1953)